ruppec/2026mathcomps/presentation.md

 ---

-[Include the interactive demo of the earth in S^3 in an iframe]
-<iframe width="700" height="500" frameborder="0" src="earthdemo.html" allowfullscreen></iframe>
+<iframe width="800" height="600" frameborder="0" src="earthdemo.html" allowfullscreen></iframe>

 Note:
-So what you see here is what the Earth would look like if we were moving along a geodesic in s3, so what feels to us like a straight line but of course is not

-As we move backward the earth gets smaller and smaller,  receding off into the distance, like we’d expect, but it never disappears. eventually, it shrinks down to some smallest size, that corresponds to reaching the antipodal point.
-And then something weird happens, it starts to get larger again.
-It’s not that we’ve started moving in the opposite direction
+So what we see in this visualization is the earth moving around the sphere along a geodesic in s3, as we remain at a fixed point. as it approaches it of course grows larger in our view, and we are actually able to see more of it than we would in euclidean space, as our space has positive curvature.

+alright now we've entered the earth

+and now the earth is actually behind us but it remains visible since light rays travel around the sphere we can still see it, it's just oriented upside down

+when the sphere reaches the antipodal point it actually takes up our entire screen, it wraps around us and the orientation flips

+it's smallest size is pi/2 radians away from us,   at the equator

+and now we see it naturally coming back around the sphere towards us again

 ---